bchao1/shading/final_writeup.md

 ### Translucency Approximation

-Other than scattering that happens at the surface of an object, semi-transparent objects also has non-zero transmission coefficients, meaning that light coming from the back of the object could also potentially reach the other side of the object.
+Other than scattering that happens at the surface of an object, semi-transparent objects also has non-zero transmittance, meaning that light coming from the back of the object could also potentially reach the other side of the object.
 We use the following code to simulate this phenomenon:

 ```glsl
 // in diffuse_color_pass.frag